The Hand & Wrist Center

 Phone: (562) 424-9000

-Dr. Ross Nathan, an orthopedic hand-surgery specialist, is a board-certified diplomate of the American Board of Orthopedic Surgery and Medical Director of The Hand & Wrist Center.
+Dr. Ross Nathan is a board-certified diplomate of the American Board of Orthopedic Surgery.
 He specializes in the evaluation and treatment of all disorders related to the hand and wrist, as well as microvascular surgery, and amputation and replantation surgery.
-He has over 20 years of practice experience and is an active member of the following local facilities: Long Beach Memorial Medical Center, Los Alamitos Medical Center, Lakewood Regional Medical Center, and the Surgery Center of Long Beach.
+He has over 30 years of practice experience and is an active member at Long Beach Memorial Medical Center and the Surgery Center of Long Beach.

 Dr. Nathan was born in Reseda, California.
 He received a Bachelor of Science degree at the University of California at Irvine, where he graduated with honors.
 After receiving his Medical Degree at Baylor College of Medicine in Houston, Texas, Dr. Nathan trained at the prestigious New York University/Bellevue Medical Center, where he completed his surgery internship and orthopedic residency.

 Following his residency training, Dr. Nathan achieved further specialized training at the Philadelphia Hand Center at Thomas Jefferson University Hospital, where he completed his hand fellowship under Doctors Larry Schneider and James Hunter.
 Dr. Nathan received his Certificate of Added Qualification in Surgery of the Hand (www.assh.org).
 He also received further experience and training in microvascular surgery at the University of California at San Francisco, before establishing himself in Long Beach, California.